 Prevention

-You may be able to prevent GERD with lifestyle changes, such as eating a healthy diet, not smoking, and staying at a healthy weight.
+You may be able to prevent GERD with lifestyle changes, such as eating healthy foods, not smoking, and staying at a weight that is healthy for you.
+Talk to your doctor if you need help losing weight.

 Some medicines may cause GERD as a side effect.
 If any medicines you take seem to be the cause of your heartburn, talk with your doctor.
 Don't stop taking a prescription medicine until you talk with your doctor.